Donald Trump’s Trade War With China Is Backfiring On America, Says His Former Chief Economic Adviser Gary Cohn

 Trump’s trade war with China has seen many rough patches.
 As The Inquisitr previously reported, despite Trump’s near-ban placed on Huawei, the Chinese mobile phone manufacturer reported $32.2 billion in revenue for the second quarter of this year — a 23 percent increase over the last year.
 The surge comes as other major companies, such as Apple and other Chinese companies like Oppo and Xiaomi, experience a decline in revenue.

-“Given the foundation we laid in the first half of the year, we continue to see growth even after we were added to the entity list,” Huwai chairman Hua Liang said in a statement.
+“Given the foundation we laid in the first half of the year, we continue to see growth even after we were added to the entity list,” Huawei chairman Hua Liang said in a statement.

 “That’s not to say we don’t have difficulties ahead,” he added, suggested that these difficulties could affect the companies growth — at least on a short-term scale.

-Trump claims that Huawai is a national security risk and placed it on an “entity list,” which means that any company in the U.S. that wishes to do business with them must apply for a federal license.
+Trump claims that Huawei is a national security risk and placed it on an “entity list,” which means that any company in the U.S. that wishes to do business with them must apply for a federal license.

 Given that Trump’s trade war with China is showing some cracks, Cohn isn’t the only one speaking out about the dangers it poses to the U.S. The Congressional Budget Office believes that Trump’s tariffs will cause a 0.1 percent decrease in the U.S.’s annual GDP growth rate each year until 2029.
 In addition, this calculation doesn’t include the latest tariff hike in May.